sergio-fry/slides/ocp/slides.md

   end

   def enqueue_at(*) # :nodoc:
-    raise NotImplementedError, "Use a queueing backend to enqueue jobs in the future.
-Read more at https://guides.rubyonrails.org/active_job_basics.html" end end
+    raise NotImplementedError, "Use a queueing backend to enqueue..." end end